shaleen-wonder-ent/user-guides/AMPLS_Arch_HUB-PE_vs_Spoke-PE.md

 ---

-## Accessing a Spoke‑PE from Multiple Spokes
+## Accessing a Spoke-PE from Multiple Spokes

 Even though there is **no spoke‑to‑spoke peering**, you can still share a single PE in the Monitoring Spoke: